 Places in Mexico to Visit Before or After Bacalar

-If you’ve got more time to explore Mexico there are some amazing places nearby you should check out.
-If you can’t it on this trip consider them on your next trip.
+If you’ve got more time to explore Mexico, there are some beautiful places in Mexico nearby you should check out.
+If you can’t it on this trip, consider them on your next trip.
 Make sure to check out some of our other Mexico articles to fuel your wanderlust.